-The revised policy, as modified after advertising, is included as Attachment 3 (tracked changes) and Attachment 4 (clean version) to this Report.
+The revised policy, as modified after advertising, is included as Attachment 3 (tracked changes) and Attachment 4 (clean version) to Report CJ044-03/23.

 - proceed with the revised Development Proposals before the State Administrative Tribunal Local Planning Policy, as modified after advertising - proceed with the revised Development Proposals before the State Administrative Tribunal Policy without further modifications - not proceed with the revised Development Proposals before the State Administrative Tribunal Policy.